 Initially, standardized CPUE analysis will be used and a percent change in CPUE (change from CPUE init which will equate with B0) as the initial means to monitor changes in biomass, and as the data becomes more informative other metrics may be more appropriate.
 (As the fishers will need some time to learn the fishery, CPUE init will be calculated as the mean CPUE t1-t2 determined by the Scientific Committee as a stable period of the CPUE series.)

-Data Collection
+Monitoring and Data Collection

 In undertaking fishing pursuant to this measure, any authorized fishing vessel shall collect all the data required by current CMMs and as set out in the Fisheries Operation Plan reviewed by the SIOFA MoP, and to the extent possible any further data requested by the Scientific Committee (SC) for its annual evaluation and assessment.